Warren Buffett Two-List Rule: The 25/5 Priority System

 In teams, priority conflicts are inevitable.
 One person’s top-5 goal (ship feature X this quarter) may conflict directly with another person’s top-5 goal (stabilize infrastructure before shipping anything new).
 Two steps prevent these conflicts from becoming passive-aggressive standoffs.

 Second, handle externally-assigned goals separately.
-When a manager assigns a goal that wasn’t in the brainstorm, that goal needs an explicit slot in someone’s top 5, which means something currently in that person’s top 5 has to move to the avoid list.
-The Two-List Method makes this tradeoff transparent rather than silently adding to an already full plate.
+When a manager assigns a goal that was not in the brainstorm, that goal needs an explicit slot in someone’s top 5, which means something currently in that person’s top 5 has to move to the avoid list.
+The Warren Buffett two-list rule makes this tradeoff transparent rather than silently adding to an already full plate.

-How can you make the Two-List Method work with ADHD or unpredictable schedules?
+How can you make the Warren Buffett two-list rule work with ADHD or unpredictable schedules?

-If you have ADHD or manage a schedule that changes daily (parents, shift workers, freelancers), the Two-List Method needs one adaptation: a shorter review cycle.
+If you have ADHD or manage a schedule that changes daily (parents, shift workers, freelancers), the two-list rule needs one adaptation: a shorter review cycle.

 Instead of 90 days, review every 30 days.
 Research on ADHD and attention suggests that people with ADHD show heightened responsiveness to novelty and require higher levels of stimulation to maintain sustained attention [7].
 (This finding comes from studies in children with ADHD; subsequent clinical observation supports a similar novelty-seeking profile in adults, though adults typically develop more compensatory strategies.)
 That novelty-seeking pattern means your top 5 might need refreshing sooner than 90 days to stay motivating.

 For working parents, the 25-goal brainstorm often reveals that many goals are tasks disguised as goals.
-“Organize the garage” isn’t a goal – it’s a task.
-“Create a home environment that supports the family’s daily routines” is a goal.
+“Organize the garage” is a task, not a goal; “create a home environment that supports the family’s daily routines” is a goal.
 Running this distinction during the brainstorm phase prevents task-level items from crowding out life-level priorities.

-The Two-List Method works for unpredictable schedules precisely because it operates at the goal level, not the task level.
+The Warren Buffett two-list rule works for unpredictable schedules precisely because it operates at the goal level, not the task level.
 Your daily schedule changes.
-Your top 5 priorities for the quarter don’t have to.
+Your top 5 priorities for the quarter do not have to.

 After running through all six steps, most people land on the same sticking points: how rigid should the avoid list be, how do you handle guilt about deferred goals, and what happens when life changes mid-quarter.
 The FAQ section below addresses these and several other questions that come up repeatedly.